dcrreynolds/GreenDevList/README.md

 - Use energy-efficient algorithms and data structures
 - Use efficient data storage and retrieval methods
 - Choose a language that is energy-efficient
+- Choose frameworks and packages that are energy-efficient
+- Use less stringent consistency mechanics when building distributed systems

 ## Links